TimeWarpEngineering/timewarp-architecture/TimeWarp.Architecture/Source/Analyzers/TimeWarp.Architecture.Analyzers/PartialClassDeclarationAnalyzer.md

 - "Partial class '{0}' should have full specifiers in the primary file"
 - "Partial class '{0}' should have minimal specifiers in secondary files"
-- "Partial class '{0}' should not include inheritance or interfaces in secondary files"
+- "Partial class '{0}' should not include class inheritance in secondary files"
 - "Partial class '{0}' file name '{1}' does not follow the expected naming convention"

 ## Rationale

 This analyzer helps maintain a consistent structure for partial classes across a project.
 By enforcing these rules, it ensures that:

-1. The primary file serves as the main definition of the class, including its access level and inheritance.
+1. The primary file serves as the main definition of the class, including its access level and class inheritance.
 2. Secondary files are clearly identifiable and don't introduce conflicting class structures.
+3. Interface implementations can be organized into separate files for better code organization.
-3. File naming conventions are consistent, making it easier to locate and understand partial class implementations.
+4. File naming conventions are consistent, making it easier to locate and understand partial class implementations.

 ## How to Fix Violations

 - For primary files:
   - Ensure the file is named exactly like the class.
   - Add appropriate access modifiers (public, internal, etc.).
-  - Move any inheritance or interface implementations to this file.
+  - Move any class inheritance to this file.

 - For secondary files:
   - Rename the file to start with the class name followed by a descriptive suffix.
   - Remove any access modifiers, keeping only the `partial` keyword.
-  - Remove any inheritance or interface implementations.
+  - Remove any class inheritance, but keep interface implementations if present.

 By following these guidelines, you'll ensure that your partial classes are well-organized and conform to the project's coding standards.